 - Type of data: For many people, personal identification information is some of the most private data they have, and certain industries are heavily regulated to clients’ privacy.

 - System complexity: Companies recently involved in mergers and acquisitions have had to merge tech networks and processes creating complexity and potential security lapses.

 - The growth of remote working: The need for remote working, which was accelerated by the pandemic and will continue to grow, adds additional access vectors that need to be secured.

 Preventing an attack starts with having a plan.
 To begin, educate your employees on protocols such as how to identify suspicious links, set up multifactor authentication, create stronger passwords, and how to select software and vet it for security.
 Advise them not to give user information, passwords, or financial data over the phone or on unsecured sites.

 Make sure you have an updated inventory of the data and devices on your network.
 Identify legacy equipment, and if it can’t be updated or replaced, put compensating controls around it.

 Establish a layered approach to security.
 Since email is a typical initial entry point for ransomware, add security to that layer such as spam filters, third-party monitoring, and disabling macros.
 Conduct phishing tests to demonstrate to employees how breaches can happen.
 Make sure devices on the system have up-to-date security patches.

 Add network segmentation.
-Isolate your essential systems and data, which makes it harder for hackers to get to key data if you’re impacted by malware.
-Create special controls around and back up healthcare critical functions, as well as valuable administrative side functions such as human resources/payroll, accounts receivable and payable, and vendor management.
+Isolate essential systems and data, which makes it harder for hackers to get to key data.
+Create special controls around and back up critical functions, as well as valuable administrative side functions such as human resources/payroll, accounts receivable and payable, and vendor management.